FOSS-Cell-GECPKD/P2P-file-transfer/README.md

 * **If your contribution is major,** such as a new feature/enhancement, start by opening an issue first.
 This way, other people can be also involved in the discussion before you do any work.

 ### Community
-Discussions about P2P-file-transfer is placed on our Gitter Chat Anyone is welcome to join these conversations.
+Discussions about P2P-file-transfer take place on our Gitter Chat.
+Anyone is welcome to join the conversation.

 ## License
 This project is licensed under the [MIT License](LICENSE).